Major in Russian

 - An acquaintance with the principal formal linguistic structures which underly the Russian language, either historically or synchronically.

-Requirements for the major in Russian (31 credits):
+Requirements for the major in Russian are as follows:

 - 9 credits in Russian grammar, composition, and stylistics beyond the intermediate level